_. Cascade Recycling Center

 • Pre-sorters remove garbage, scrap metal, phone books, plastic film and large plastic items.

-• Other recyclables sorted into separate containers to await transport & baling.
+• Removed recyclables are put in separate containers to await transport & baling.

 Fiber Sorting:

-• Mechanical screens separate material according to size & weight: first
+• Mechanical screens remove fiber from mixed recyclables by size & weight:

-• Quality control sorters remove and redirect incorrect items.
+• Quality control sorters remove and redirect incorrect items from each fiber line.

 • Sorted fiber drops into storage bunkers to await baling.